General Adult Psychiatry

 Diagnosis

 Following on from the completion of your assessment, you will receive a report from the clinician within 7-10 working days.
 The report is likely to include many aspects discussed during the assessment and will conclude with the diagnosis and treatment plan (if they were given).
 With your consent, the report can be shared with your GP.
-Referral to other services: Your Psychiatrist may refer you to another practitioner like a psychologist, if additional treatment is needed.
+Your practitioner may also refer you to a clinician with different expertise, if required.Ongoing care

 At Oaktree Connect, we offer a wide range of psychiatric assessments online and treatments for several disorders.
 See below for information about specific disorders and their assessments.

-The disorders listed below are not an exhaustive list that our clinicians are able to assess and treat.
+The disorders listed below are not an exhaustive list that our clinicians can assess and treat.
 If what you are looking for is not shown above, contact us and we will respond to your enquiry within one working day.